yousefalatari/ma1sd/docs/stores/sql.md

         type: <string>
         value: <string>
 ```
-For each query, `type` can be used to tell mxisd how to process the ID column:
+For each query, `type` can be used to tell ma1sd how to process the ID column:
 - `localpart` will append the `matrix.domain` to it
 - `mxid` will use the ID as-is.
 If it is not a valid Matrix ID, the search will fail.